Project Skills

 name, optionalpath, optionalmode(merge,copy, orsymlink), and optionalinclude/excludefilters.
 Supports relative paths (resolved from project root) and~expansion.

-Remote skill installations are tracked in a separate file, .skillshare/registry.yaml:
+Remote skill installations are tracked in a separate file, .skillshare/.metadata.json:

 Skills list tracks remote installations only.
 Local skills don't need entries here.